learn-co-curriculum/omniauth_readme/README.md

 ![fboauth-08](https://user-images.githubusercontent.com/16994388/51709344-bf5f9a00-1feb-11e9-986c-31df9076d768.png)

-When you click the link, you should be prompted log in to Facebook and then to give access to your Facebook account to the app.
+When you click the link, you should be prompted log in to Facebook and then to give the app access to your Facebook account.

 ![fboauth-09](https://user-images.githubusercontent.com/16994388/51709345-bff83080-1feb-11e9-9ead-8dafd5158d84.png)